rm2/CLAutoThumbnailer/_sources/ref-aar.txt

  Auto Aspect Ratio Adjustment
 ==============================

-The :option:`--aar` Auto Aspect Ratio adjustment option might already be removing the bars on a video for you.
+The :option:`--aar` Auto Aspect Ratio adjustment option can automatically remove the blacks bars from video thumbnails.
 Some video files (usually :doc:`ref-mpeg2`) have their “Display aspect ratio” property set to something different than the aspect ratio of their video frames.
+The :option:`--aar` option works by automatically calling the :option:`-p, --crop <-p>` option for you with the video's display aspect ratio.

 You can see this, for example, in the |MI|_ report for the :mono:`MPEG2` version of :ref:`His Girl Friday <mediainfo-his_girl_friday-mpeg>`::